Tom-M-Git/wordpress-theme-prototype-with-css-grid/README.md

-# WordPress Theme Prototype with CSS Grid
+# WordPress Responsive Theme Prototype with CSS Grid
+Responsive for 2 types of layouts (PC and Mobile)